TRP scam: History

 Republic TV CFO Sundaram got multiple pre-arrest bails.

 On 22 June 2021 Mumbai Police named Arnab Goswami, Republic TV chief, as a participant.
 The police named Goswami and four others from ARG Outlier Media (that owns Republic TV) in their 1800 page supplementary charge sheet submitted in the Esplanade Metropolitan Magistrate Court.

-Aftermath

 BARC has renewed their ratings since Week 10 of 2022.
-This has been undertaken after the industry wide consultation process which resulted in the Augmented Data Reporting Standards for News and Special Interest genres.
+This has been undertaken after the industry-wide consultation process which resulted in the Augmented Data Reporting Standards for News and Special Interest genres.